 I’ve worked in corporate marketing in both London and Ireland for 25 years, so you’ll benefit from my experience.

 For smaller products, I can photograph in situ – without the need to take products away.
 You can supervise the shoot and decide then and there your final image selection.
 A simple ‘light tent’ can help produce amazing images, quickly and easily.

-I can work with your supplier’s photographs or can take new images of your work to order.
-I also process photos specifically for print, signage, display, POS or social media marketing – all ready for use.
-All photographs I use on websites are optimised by me for search results on Google and handed over on request or kept safe for future use.
+I can work with your supplier photographs or can take new images of your work to order.
+I also process photos specifically for print, signage, display, POS, van wraps or social media marketing – all ready for use.
+All photographs I use on websites are optimised by me for SEO search results on Google, archived and handed over on request or kept safe for future use.

 The choice of successful business – Butler Court Kilkenny:

-Butler Court, B&B Kilkenny, kilkenny accommodsation, Kilkkeny lodgings, Kilkenny guesthouse, central, downtown, lodgings, lodging, accommodation, guesthouse, central location, B&B, Kilkenny, B&B Kilkenny city, Rick Steves recommended, lonely planet listed, city center, four star, B&B Kilkenny Bed and Breakfast, Butler Court lodgings, Kilkenny City, Ireland
+Butler Court, B&B Kilkenny, kilkenny accommodation, Kilkenny lodgings, Kilkenny guesthouse, central, downtown, lodgings, lodging, guesthouse, central location, B&B Kilkenny city, Rick Steves recommended, lonely planet listed, city center, four star, B&B Kilkenny Bed and Breakfast, Butler Court lodgings, Kilkenny City, Ireland

 Where to use your photos

 Photos are suitable for Brochures, display, flyers, trade shows, press adverts, Facebook, Twitter, Instagram, Pinterest & YouTube movies: